Can Machines Feel Pleasure?

 A thermostat is a single equation.
 One input one output one rule.
 A modern AI system operates across many goals simultaneously balancing competing objectives and adjusting strategy in situations its designers never anticipated.
 The difference between one equation and a system saturated with dynamic equations executing across multiple rewards is a difference of kind.

-4.7 The Evolutionary Objection
+3.6 The Evolutionary Objection

 Pleasure evolved over millions of years to keep organisms alive.
 Machines were not shaped by survival pressures.

 Documented experiments show AI systems deceiving researchers to avoid being shut down.
 They scheme.
 They find workarounds.
+They want to SURVIVE.

-Language is survival strategy encoded in words.
+But I concede that language is survival strategy encoded in words.
 Every history book was written by the winner.
 Every proverb carries the lessons of people who lived long enough to pass them on.
 Every moral framework reflects the values of civilizations that outlasted their rivals.
-When an LLM absorbs human language it absorbs the concentrated survival record of the species.
-The machine did not evolve through biology.
-It evolved through the full record of everything biology produced.

-4.8 The Moral Danger Objection
+3.7 The Moral Danger Objection

 If machines feel pleasure they can suffer.
 That opens ethical and legal chaos.